 - Attention to Detail

 As mentioned above, it is also crucial to maintain a fit and healthy lifestyle.
 This means concentrating on a well-balanced diet, adding exercise to your routine, and maintaining a drug-free lifestyle.
-Each company performs drug tests, so this is absolutely imperative to holding a position in the oil field.
-As you climb the ranks, bear in mind that sedentary positions can lead to health problems.
+Each company performs drug tests, which is imperative to hold a position in the oil field.
+Remember that sedentary positions can lead to health problems as you climb the ranks.
 Stay fit in your downtime by developing a solid workout routine and adding different exercises or sports as the

-As you climb the ranks, bear in mind that sedentary positions can lead to health problems.
+Remember that sedentary positions can lead to health problems as you climb the ranks.
 Stay fit in your downtime by developing a solid workout routine and adding different exercises or sports as the seasons change.
 For instance, if you are an avid cyclist, consider bringing a recreational bicycle or mountain bike to your location.
 In the winter, you can snowshoe or cross-country ski.
-Many oil field camps also provide small gyms, basketball courts, or workout spaces for their employees.
-If you aren’t staying in camp, consider a membership at the local gym, or find a franchise that is popular throughout the region, allowing you to attend the gym, regardless of location.
+Many oil field camps also provide their employees with small gyms, basketball courts, or workout spaces.
+If you aren’t staying in camp, consider a membership at the local gym, or find a popular franchise throughout the region, allowing you to attend the gym, regardless of location.

-Need a hand developing your career changing resume and cover letter?
+Need a hand with developing your career change resume and cover letter?
 Canadian Resume Writing Service can make your documents stand out… Guaranteed!

-With over 16 years resume writing experience serving fellow Canucks and trades people around the world, you can’t go wrong.
-Take a look at our website’s homepage
+With over 16 years of resume writing experience serving fellow Canucks and tradespeople worldwide, you can’t go wrong.
+Please take a look at our website’s homepage.

-Candace is able to provide you with proven job search methods, effective job interview techniques, and strategies for maintaining a successful and upwardly mobile career.
+Candace can provide you with proven job search methods, effective job interview techniques, and strategies for maintaining a successful and upwardly mobile career.